Akarshanop/MovieProject/README.md

 - 📚 Add / edit / delete movies and actors
 - 🎭 Link multiple actors to each movie and vice versa (many-to-many)
-- 🧠 Auto-fetch two genres using TMDB when creating a movie
 - 🔍 Real-time search for movies and actors
 - 🧱 Backend built with Express + MySQL
 - 🎨 Modern dark UI with modals and reusable components